In simple terms, Grade of Service refers to the percentage of calls answered within a given time frame.

 Determining the exact number of staff you need to achieve a particular Grade of Service target can be calculated using an Erlang C Calculator.

-What is the average Grade of Service target for call centres?
+What is the industry average Grade of Service target for call centres?

 The targets you set must be aligned with your business objectives by asking one simple question: